 As you may have noticed, the Notice to Appear (NTA) specifically lists the court where the non-citizen who has been arrested must appear.
 Assigning the case to the court having jurisdiction over the location where an entrant was discovered to be in the U.S. without authorization is the usual procedure.

 The Executive Office for Immigration Review (EOIR) does, however, have immigration courts throughout the United States.
 It's possible to request a change of venue (court location) for someone wishing to attend court at a location other than where he or she is scheduled to appear.

 The immigration judge is not required to change the venue, but may do so as a matter of discretion, after balancing the factors of the case.
 Factors the judge will consider include whether the case has been rescheduled in the past and whether the person has viable options to stay in the United States, among others.

 Your request must state the date and time of the next scheduled hearing.
 The non-citizen must respond to all of the allegations listed in the Notice to Appear and designate a country to return to if the case is denied or if he or she ultimately does not contest it (put up a defense).

-The non-citizen must also explain what type of relief she will seek from the immigration court.
-Finally, she must provide an explanation as to why she would prefer a different location.
-If the request to change venue is based on the fact that she has moved, you will also need to submit a copy of a change of address form, EOIR Form-33/IC, to the court system.
+The non-citizen must also explain what type of relief he or she will seek from the immigration court.
+Finally, the non-citizen must provide an explanation as to why he or she would prefer a different location.
+If the request to change venue is based on the fact of having moved, you will also need to submit a copy of a change of address form, EOIR Form-33/IC, to the court system.

 If you can not afford a private attorney, many reputable nonprofit organizations provide free or low-cost legal services.
 Some may even work with you to find a pro bono (volunteer) attorney at a law firm.
 Check the Immigration Court list of providers of low-cost immigration legal services.